 “Oh”, he said and showed us the right bus.

-And here’s the clue: the White Swan Bar, opposite of the entry road to Marie Sharp’s factory, is a notorious brothel.
+And here’s the clue: the White Swan Bar, opposite the entry road to Marie Sharp’s factory, is a notorious brothel.
 All of a sudden, I realised why so many people gave us weird faces.
 They must’ve wondered what kind of kinky plans the gringo couple had.

 But for all those who, like us, want to visit Marie Sharp’s factory but avoid the steep taxi fees: it’s entirely possible by bus.
 Just don’t walk into the White Swan Bar.
 Or do and let us know how it went.